YassineAmri/esprit.tn-refonte/client/CONTRIBUTING.md

-# Contributing to CoreUI Free Bootstrap Admin Template
+# Contributing to CoreUI Free React Admin Template

-Looking to contribute something to CoreUI Free Bootstrap Admin Template? **Here's how you can help.**
+Looking to contribute something to CoreUI Free React Admin Template? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.